buzyako/emergency-supply-manager/README.md

 - **No Cloud Dependencies**: Works completely offline
 - **Privacy First**: No data collection or tracking
 - **Secure**: HTTPS and security headers
+- **Multi-User Privacy**: Each device has isolated data storage
+- **No Data Sharing**: Personal information stays on individual devices

 ## 📞 Support